Amazon Delivery Accident Lawyer

 - Amazon Delivery Accident FAQs

 In 2018, Amazon shipped nearly five billion packages.
 To do this, it had thousands of drivers around the country who picked up parcels at delivery hubs.
 Some of the delivery persons for Amazon are Flex drivers who are considered independent contractors and use their own vehicles.
-The majority of drivers work through contracts with delivery service partners (DSP) or third-party providers.
-Amazon controls the routes, the drivers, and the merchandise, while the DSP is in charge of the driver’s wages, health benefits, and vehicle maintenance.Training and Tracking Packages
+Most drivers work through contracts with delivery service partners (DSP) or third-party providers.
+Amazon controls the routes, the drivers, and the merchandise, while the DSP is in charge of the driver's wages, health benefits, and vehicle maintenance.Training and Tracking Packages

 In the following video, a producer from Inside Edition goes undercover to deliver Amazon packages and shows how drivers are pressured to deliver packages on time.Amazon Faces Multiple Lawsuits

 Because of the tight control Amazon has over driver routes and duties, the company's insistence on having no legal responsibility is being challenged in multiple lawsuits.
 Many contractors deal exclusively with Amazon.
 Since Amazon controls operations and whether a driver will be fired, this intervention may place them in a position of liability regarding traumatic injuries and fatalities.Amazon is Ignoring the Need for Safety Training